-There are no programs or rehearsals planned for the fall of 2020, due to the virus threat.
+There are no programs or rehearsals planned for the Spring of 2021, due to the virus threat.

 History of the Chorus